aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dot-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOT to PPTM or Online App" h2="Export DOT to PPTM within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting DOT to PPTM is a common requirement for many businesses.
+DOT is a file format used by Microsoft Word to store documents, while PPTM is a file format used by Microsoft PowerPoint to store presentations.
+Converting DOT to PPTM allows users to create presentations from documents, which can be used for presentations, reports, and other purposes.

+<h2>How Aspose.Total Helps for DOT to PPTM Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOT to PPTM conversion while using two of it's APIs.
-Load your DOT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPTM.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of DOT to PPTM.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load the DOT file and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation, which can then be saved as a PPTM file.
+This process allows users to quickly and easily convert DOT to PPTM without any manual intervention.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}